axiezai/axiezai.github.io/_posts/2018-12-28-rubber-bands-tie-our-brains-together-too.md

 \end{bmatrix}
 $$

-And all data points belonging to the same cluster $k_i$ will coincide to the $i$-th eigen vector.
+All clusters are distinctly different from each other, and all data points belonging to the same cluster $k_i$ will coincide to the $i$-th eigen vector.
 Any simple clustering algorithm can trivially separate these data points.

-Now in the case of our brain connection strengths ($C$), we are far from ideal, but we know this is some distance away from this ideal matrix $M$: $C = M + P$, where $P$ is a perturbation.
-Now if we minimize the distance shared by the ideal and perturbed eigen vectors, we can claim that the perturbed eigen vectors behave approximately the same as the ideal eigen vectors. **This is just the mathy way of saying, let's stretch out this network of rubber bands, and observe if they can be stretched to our ideal scenario, and we will categorize these rubber bands based on our expected ideal scenario as best as we can.** One ends up interpreting spectral clustering as stretching a bunch of interconnected rubber bands: how much change does the rubber bands experience if we stretched it?
-Or in terms of eigen vectors: how would the eigen vectors and eigen values of a network $M$ change if we add a small perturbation $P$?
+In the case of our brain connectivity ($C$), we are far from ideal, but we know this is some distance away from the ideal matrix $M$: $C = M + P$, where $P$ is a perturbation of the network that transforms $M$ to $C$.
+Now if we quantify the changes in eigen vectors and eigen values with the perturbation $P$, we can claim that the perturbed eigen vectors behave approximately the same as the ideal eigen vectors if the difference between the two is minimized. **This is just the mathy way of saying, let's stretch out this network of rubber bands, and observe if they can be stretched to our ideal scenario, and we will categorize these rubber bands based on our expected ideal scenario as best as we can.**

 Spectral clustering and utilizing Laplacian eigen vectors is much more poweful than simply clustering data points as they are.
 Here's a good example of k-means algorithm vs. spectral clustering, where the k-means algorithm fails to determine the best separation between the data points: